 Spontaneous detour to Monument Valley

-After a few days of combining work and discovery in this fantastic landscape, we hit the road again towards the grand canyon.
-On a whim, we decided to take a little detour to Monument Valley which is located in Navajo territory on the border of Utah and Arizona.
+After a few days of combining work and discovery in this fantastic landscape, we hit the road again towards Grand Canyon.
+On a whim, we decided to take a little detour to Monument Valley, which is located in Navajo territory on the border of Utah and Arizona.
 It must be said that this place is simply breathtaking!
 When we realized this was a one hour detour on our route, we had no hesitation in going back.
-That’s good, we shot a little video clip on energy solutions to be autonomous on the road.
+That’s good, because we shot a little video clip on energy solutions to be autonomous on the road.
 We will share the video with you soon!

 In Monument Valley, we easily found a place to spend the night boondocking.
-The view was just amazing, as we slept directly in front of the Monument Valley.
-This allowed us to observe the changing colors of the sunset and sunrise!
+The view was simply amazing, as we slept directly in front of Monument Valley.
+This allowed us to witness the changing colors of the sunset and sunrise!
 Much better than Netflix for entertainment!

 To the Grand Canyon

-The drive between Monument Valley and the Grand Canyon was beautiful and we arrived at sunset at the Grand Canyon.
+The drive between Monument Valley and Grand Canyon was beautiful and we reached Grand Canyon right in time for sunset.
 We therefore settled for the night in the national forest which surrounds the park.
 You can see our video on the National Forest surrounding the Grand Canyon.
-The next morning, we would only have 5km to go before entering the park.
-It would be perfect to enjoy the view before it gets too crowded!
+The next morning, we would only had 5 km to go before entering the park.
+It was the perfect way to enjoy the view before it got too crowded!

-After the Grand Canyon, we’ll continue our journey in the Southwestern US, heading south to find the heat.
-Read it in the next article!
+After the Grand Canyon, we’ll continue our journey through the Southwestern US, heading south in search of warmer weather.
+Read about it in the next article!